• S&P 500: 6013.13 -104.39 -1.71%

 How to Evaluate a Net Lease for Sale in Texas

 No matter what tenant you are considering, you’ll want to look at both property value and tenant strength for a triple-net lease.
-This is especially crucial when you’re evaluating single-tenant properties, like the ones many O’Reilly Auto Parts stores inhabit.
+This is especially crucial when you’re evaluating single-tenant properties, like the ones that many Texas net lease tenants use.

 When you’re looking at an NNN lease for sale in Texas, It’s important to look at the property value as well as the tenant strength.
 Many NNN leases involve single-tenant properties, so you should keep in mind that your tenant concentration can be only either 100% or 0%.
 In other words, you’ll be generating 100% of your potential cash flow or none of it.